 You must tell the DVLA if you have seizures.
 You will need to stop driving for 6 to 12 months from the date of your last seizure.
 You must also stop driving if you take anti epilepsy (anticonvulsant) medication.

 You must tell the DVLA if you have a benign brain tumour such as meningioma that needs treatment.
 You will need to stop driving while you are having treatment and for up to 12 months afterwards.
 This depends on the type and grade of your tumour, and the type of treatment you have had.

 For example, you might be able to drive 6 months after surgery for a slow growing (grade 1) meningioma.
 This is providing that you aren't having seizures.
 If you have had stereotactic radiosurgery, you may be able to drive again a month after treatment.

-For a grade 2 meningioma, you cannot drive for a year after treatment if you have a grade 2 meningioma.
-If your tumour is grade 3, you can't drive for 2 years after treatment.
+For a grade 2 meningioma, you cannot drive for a year after treatment.
+And if your tumour is a grade 3 meningioma, you can't drive for 2 years after treatment.

-You won't be able to drive for a year after treatment if you have a grade 1 or 2 (slow growing) glioma.
-Your situation will be reviewed after a year.
-You might then get your licence back if you aren't having seizures and you don't have any disability that affects your ability to drive.
+You won't be able to drive for a year after treatment if you have a slow growing (grade 1 or grade 2) glioma.
+This is usually reviewed after a year and you might then get your licence back if you aren't having seizures and you don't have any disability that affects your ability to drive.

-Treatment for grade 3 or 4 (fast growing) glioma means you cannot drive for 2 years.
-You may be able to drive again if you are not having fits (seizures) or you don’t have any disability that affects your ability to drive.
+If you have a fast growing (grade 3 or 4) glioma, you cannot drive for 2 years.
+You may be able to drive again after 2 years if you are not having seizures and you don’t have any disability that affects your ability to drive.

 If you had a brain tumour as a child